Equine polysaccharide storage myopathy: Variability in phenotype and modifying genes

 Some affected animals may remain subclinical, others may have mild signs that do not impede athletic performance, while some horses will have clinical signs that prevent any forced exercise.
 Rarely, horses will die from acute episodes of rhabdomyolysis.
 The reason for such variability of phenotype is not fully understood.
-Temperament, gender, and body type have no effect on degree of clinical signs.
+Temperament, sex, and body type have no effect on degree of clinical signs.
 However, environmental factors such as diet and exercise, whether the horse is heterozygous or homozygous for the mutated GSY1 allele, and the presence of modifying genes all play a role.
 Additionally, some affected horses may have PSSM Type 2, which will produce different cellular changes and subsequently different phenotypic effects.

 One such modifying genes is RYR1, which is responsible for calcium regulation in muscle cells.
 RYR1 mutation causes malignant hyperthermia, a rare but potentially fatal disorder usually associated with anesthesia.
 While RYR1 mutation is rare in horses, including the general Quarter Horse population, it is much more common in Quarter Horses with GSY1 mutation.
 Horses with both mutations are more likely to have a severe PSSM phenotype, including higher levels of blood creatine kinase (CK), more severe exercise intolerance, more severe episodes of rhabdomyolysis (more frequent muscle fasciculations, more frequent episodes that are not associated with exercise, acute death), and poor response to PSSM treatment.

 Additionally, defects in both GSY1 and the SCNA4 gene, responsible for hyperkalemic periodic paralysis (HYPP) in Quarter Horses and related breeds, has been found in 14% of Halter horses.
 A combination of both of these genes can cause severe rhabdomyolysis should the horse become recumbent due to an HYPP attack.

 Diagnosis

 A genetic test is available for Type 1 PSSM.
 This test requires a blood or hair sample, and is less-invasive than muscle biopsy.
 However, it may be less useful for breeds that are more commonly affected by Type 2 PSSM, such as light horse breeds.
-Often a muscle biopsy is recommended for horses displaying clinical signs of PSSM but who have negative results for GYS1 mutation.
+Often a muscle biopsy is recommended for horses displaying clinical signs of PSSM but who have negative results for GSY1 mutation.

 A muscle biopsy may be taken from the semimembranosis or semitendinosis (hamstring) muscles.
 The biopsy is stained for glycogen, and the intensity of stain uptake in the muscle, as well as the presence of any inclusions, helps to determine the diagnosis of PSSM.
 This test is the only method for diagnosing Type 2 PSSM.
-Horses with Type 1 PSSM will usually have between 1.5-2 times the normal levels of glycogen in their skeletal muscle.
+Horses with Type 1 PSSM will usually have between 1.5 and 2 times the normal levels of glycogen in their skeletal muscle.
 While abnormalities indicating muscle damage can be seen on histologic sections of muscle as young as 1 month of age, abnormal polysaccharide accumulation may take up to 3 years to develop.